Good afternoon and welcome to the podcast of Lotus Eaters episode 1276.

 If you look at aerial images of Gaza, the extent of destruction is just insane.

-I mean, that's that's absolutely true.
+I mean, that's absolutely true.

-And you can see even now, uh, in the uh in the independent article talking about how it only been 24 hours, they said Palestinian health officials reported seven people inspecting their homes in East Gaza were killed by Israeli drones, which is a violation of the ceasefire, and the Israeli military denied it, telling the independent that the individuals had passed through a yellow line which they had uh to which they had withdrawn.
+And you can see even now, in the Independent article talking about how it had only been 24 hours, they said Palestinian health officials reported seven people inspecting their homes in East Gaza were killed by Israeli drones, which is a violation of the ceasefire.

-The Israeli journalists that the independent is citing here though suggest the military has invisible lines that Palestinians unknowingly cross.
+The Israeli journalists that the Independent is citing here, though, suggest the military has invisible lines that Palestinians unknowingly cross.

-So again, this is just this confusion.
+So again, this is just confusion.

-It's just confusion.
+This is just confusion.

-I mean, there's nothing there's nothing stable for any of them and uh to to actually rely on, and every single one of them will see the other one as approaching it entirely in bad faith.
+And every single one of them will see the other one as approaching it entirely in bad faith.

-And in Lebanon, Hezbollah signed a ceasefire, they didn't adhere to their side of it.
+They didn't adhere to their side of it.

-Uh, they're not attacking Israel anymore, but Israel is bombing Lebanon, I want to say, weekly, sometimes daily.
+But Israel is bombing Lebanon, I want to say, weekly, sometimes daily.

-Uh, and they're bombing the equipment that is used for reconstruction, saying that it's being used to rebuild Hezbollah positions.
+And they're bombing the equipment that is used for reconstruction, saying that it's being used to rebuild Hezbollah positions.

 We can't verify it either way.

-But I looked at some of the stuff, like not all of it is Hezbollah.
+But I looked at some of the stuff.

 They're just bombing stuff to make sure that people don't go back to South Lebanon so that there's more pressure on Hezbollah through the civilians.

-The way that this war is fought is inherently aimed at ethnic cleansing from both sides, and I don't see any compromises there.
+The way that this war is fought is inherently aimed at ethnic cleansing from both sides.

 Yeah.